 5. Cuentos from Educapeques

 I originally wrote about seven animated stories in which children chose what was going to happen as they read.
-Those stories are no longer available, but there are other stories available on Educapeques.
-Click on the tabs Cuentos infantiles cortos and Lecturas para niños to see the selection.
+Those stories are no longer available, but there are many other stories available on Educapeques.
+Try the categories Cuentos infantiles cortos and Lecturas para niños to see the selection.

 6. Cuento a la vista – Un blog de cuentos infantiles.

 This site features the work of illustrator Raquel Blázquez Fernández and author María Bautista.
 There is lots to read and do.
 Some of the stories are simple and others are more difficult, but I find them enchanting.
-On the right sidebar choose cuento a la vista – los cuentos que te contamos to reach the stories.
-On that sidebar you will also find coloréame, illustrations from the stories that can be printed and colored.
+The link above will take you to the stories.
+Be sure to check out Dibujos para colorear too.
+These are illustrations from the stories that can be printed and colored.
 Children also enjoy adivinanzas y trabalenguas (riddles and tongue twisters).

 7. Biografías y Vidas